I have learnt so much to take back to my side, and I have many ideas of how to incorporate this into our dancing.

 Please wear comfortable clothing and supportive footwear to allow for some movement explorations to take place throughout the day.

-Edel Quin, BA (Hons), MSc, FHEA, is a former professional dancer and currently leads the MSc and MFA in Dance Science at Trinity Laban Conservatoire of Music and Dance, London.
+Edel Quin, BA (Hons), MSc, FHEA, is a former professional dancer and currently leads the Dance Science programme at the University of Chichester.
 Her performance experience includes five years touring with Riverdance, a stint on London’s Westend, and an original member of Henri Oguike's H20 Dance Company.
 In her teaching, Edel specializes in the application of dance science to the practice of dance across styles, ages and settings.
 She is co-author of 'Safe Dance Practice.
 An applied Dance Science Perspective', has published numerous educational and research papers and frequently presents her applied research at national and international conferences.
 In addition, Edel is a registered course provider with Safe in Dance International (SiDI), a trained Empowering DanceTM tutor and serves on the education committee of the International Association for Dance Medicine & Science (IADMS).
 A sought-after speaker and teacher she has worked in the UK, Ireland, Europe, USA and Hong Kong.